aslack7/Enigma/README.md

 # Enigma
-A C++ version of the Enigma Machine Alan Turing created Christopher.
+A C++ version of the Enigma Machine Alan Turing created called Christopher.